-It is Cats Protection policy to promote that cats which are not required for breeding should be neutered/spayed at approximately five/six months.
+It is Cats Protection policy to promote that cats should be neutered/spayed at approximately five/six months.
 Sometimes people believe neutering is unfair to the individual cat.
 However, there are in fact clear benefits to cats from neutering:

 - In female cats the risk of mammary (breast) cancer is greatly reduced if a cat is spayed, as is the risk of pyometra, a potentially life threatening infection of the womb.